7riangle/sc2-alpha-rtd/README.md

 ## Current Limitations & To-Do

-- [ ] MCTS behaviour in terminal/edge states needs further debugging.
+- MCTS behaviour in terminal / edge states needs further debugging.
-- [ ] Environment code should be refactored to support flexible relative paths (e.g. `data/` directory).
+- Environment code should be refactored to support flexible relative paths (e.g. `data/` directory).
-- [ ] Reward signals are very simple and may need redesign to avoid degenerate behaviour.
+- Reward signals are simple and may need redesign to avoid degenerate behaviour.
-- [ ] Code structure could be simplified (some functions are longer than necessary).
+- Code structure could be simplified (some functions are longer than necessary).
-- [ ] No formal evaluation or baselines are implemented yet.
+- No formal evaluation or baselines are implemented yet.

 ---

-## Scope
+## Scope & Intent

-To avoid confusion:
+To be explicit:

 - This project **does not** connect to the live StarCraft II client.
-- It **does not** control units or play ladder games.
+- It **does not** control units or play online games.
-- It is a **standalone Python simulation** that borrows the basic idea of the **“New Random Tower Defense”** arcade map and applies an AlphaZero-style loop to a simplified grid version of that idea.
+- It is a **standalone Python simulation** that borrows the basic idea of the _“New Random Tower Defense”_ arcade map and applies an AlphaZero-style search to a simplified grid version of that idea.
+- The code is **largely AI-generated**, based on my high-level descriptions of the game logic and reward structure.

 If you are interested in this kind of experiment, feel free to fork, modify, or strip down the code for your own tower-defense or grid-based toy environments.